Troubleshooting Conditional Access using the What If tool

 The What If tool in Conditional Access is powerful when trying to understand why a policy was or wasn't applied to a user in a specific circumstance or if a policy would apply in a known state.

-The What If tool is located in the Azure portal > Azure Active Directory > Security > Conditional Access > What If.
+The What If tool is located in the Microsoft Entra admin center > Protection > Conditional Access > Policies > What If.

 The What If tool requires only a User or Workload identity to get started.

-The following additional information is optional but will help to narrow the scope for specific cases.
+The following additional information is optional but helps narrow the scope for specific cases.

 - Cloud apps, actions, or authentication context